by Lois Tverberg

 He said, “To you it has been granted to know the mysteries of the kingdom of God, but to the rest it is in parables, so that seeing they may not see, and hearing they may not understand.”
 Luke 8:10

 Sometimes parables make us scratch our heads, and it can seem that Jesus was using them to deliberately confuse people.
 But even though they seem strange to us, they were a traditional teaching method that was always used to clarify rather than obscure.
-Many parables of Jesus’ that sound odd to us have very similar motifs than others of his time, and probably were less strange-sounding to his original listeners.
+Many parables of Jesus’ that sound odd to us have very similar motifs than others of his time, and were probably less strange-sounding to his original listeners.

 Still, we wonder why it sounds in the passage above like Jesus was deliberately trying to hide his message.
 A clue comes from the fact that Jesus seems to be alluding to Isaiah 6:9-10, when God commissioned Isaiah as a prophet to Israel.
-God did not send Isaiah to confuse the people with obscure teachings, but to clearly proclaim God’s wrd to them.
+God did not send Isaiah to confuse the people with obscure teachings, but to clearly proclaim God’s word to them.
 But God says with great irony to Isaiah at his commission,

 Render the hearts of this people insensitive, their ears dull, and their eyes dim, otherwise they might see with their eyes, hear with their ears, understand with their hearts, and return and be healed.
 Isaiah 6:10